 - Saying no

 This is not a complete list.
 These practices are also not silver bullets.
-But they have helped with the issues mentioned above which is why I would like to share them with you.
+But they have helped us.